 Upon receipt of a Response to this Service Request containing a Firmware Version value:

-if the Target Device Type is ESME, GSME or CHF and the Firmware Version returned by the Device matches an entry on the CPL for that Device Model, but is different from that stored in the SMI, the DCC Systems shall update the Firmware Version in the SMI to the value returned by the Device.
+if the Target Device Type is ESME, GSME, HCALCS, PPMID or CHF and the Firmware Version returned by the Device matches an entry on the CPL for that Device Model, but is different from that stored in the SMI, the DCC Systems shall update the Firmware Version in the SMI to the value returned by the Device.
 Note that updating the Firmware Version may also update the Device’s GBCS Version in the SMI.

 If the target Device is CHF, the associated GPF Firmware Version shall also be updated.